chombo-discharge/chombo-discharge/Docs/README.md

 ```

 in this folder.
-This will install the doxygen documentation in the doxygen subfolder.
+This will install the doxygen documentation in the `doxygen` subfolder.

 ## Manual build
 We use Sphinx with reStructured text for building the user documentation.
 To build the documentation locally, navigate to the Sphinx subfolder and run

 ```
+cd Sphinx
 make html
 ```

 for the HTML documentation and

 ```
+cd Sphinx
 make latexpdf
 ```

 for the LaTeX/PDF documentation.

-Source files will end up in Sphinx/build/html and Sphinx/build/latex, respectively.
+Source files will end up in `Sphinx/build/html` and `Sphinx/build/latex`, respectively.

 ## Adding Sphinx changes.
 To add changes to the Sphinx documentation, make the changes in the relevant Sphinx/source files.